AxonFramework/extension-multitenancy/README.md

     }
 ```

-Bean should return `StreamableMessageSource` that will be used for specific tenant.
+This bean should return a `StreamableMessageSource` that will be used for specific tenants.
 This lambda will be called for each tenant and each event processor, so be sure to return a default tenant source if you don't want to override it.

 #### Disable multi-tenancy for specific Event Processor